Holy Roller (tank): Preservation

-Holy Roller was one of four Canadian tanks shipped from service in northwestern Europe to preservation in Canada, along with Forceful III in Ottawa and Bomb in Sherbrooke, Quebec.
+Holy Roller is one of four Canadian tanks shipped from service in northwestern Europe to preservation in Canada, along with Forceful III in Ottawa and Bomb in Sherbrooke, Quebec.
 The tank was placed on display outside the London Armouries on Dundas Street, then moved to Queens Park at the Western Fairgrounds before finally being moved to its current location in Victoria Park.